ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 ### LN Strain Bonus Triggers

-We have LNs trigger a strain bonus given its interaction with the current note.
+LNs trigger a strain bonus given its interaction with the current note.

-Bounded by the [rules](#implementation) above, LN handling is non-trivial as we are only allowed to see previous notes.
+Bounded by the [rules](#rules) above, LN handling is non-trivial as we are only allowed to see previous notes.

 To better understand what are the possibilities, we illustrate all possible states.
-Impossible cases are marked with `X`
+Impossible cases are marked with `X` as [notes are sorted](#rules)

 ```
 Legend             E.g.